History and Culture of Amateur Theatre in Australia

 Sharon Lee Martin

-Secondary teacher, writer, performer, singer
+Queensland secondary teacher, writer, performer, singer.l

 Mark Moore